dapr/docs/daprdocs/content/en/developing-applications/building-blocks/configuration/howto-manage-configuration.md

 Dapr's Configuration API allows developers to consume configurations and subscribe to changes whenever a configuration item changes.

-*This API is currently in Alpha state and only available on gRPC*
+*This API is currently in Alpha state and only available on gRPC.
+HTTP1.1 support will be available before the API becomes stable.*

 ## Step 1: Save a configuration item